 Pregnancy Travel Must Haves & Tips for Staying Healthy

 Traveling and being pregnant is the same in some ways.
 It's all about research and seeking advice and once you hop on that plane it's already a commitment.
 A commitment to make the most of your trip and enjoy the journey.
 I travel with an open mind and heart and I planned to have the same kind of mindset for my most exhilarating adventure ever, my journey to Motherhood.
 I know the road to Motherhood will be hard but I'll do my best to be as optimistic as I can be.
-I was scared and excited like any other trips I had in my travels and the same thing goes with pregnancy and having a baby, so here I'll be sharing tips on how to enjoy your pregnancy and some baby tips I learned along the way.
+I was scared and excited like any other trips I had in my travels and the same thing goes with pregnancy and having a baby, so here I'll be sharing tips on how to enjoy your pregnancy and some Minimalist Baby Essentials I learned along the way.
 Let's go!

 "This site contains Affiliate links and as an Amazon Associate, I earn from qualifying purchases of a product/service at no added cost to you." ^_^